D. Robin Gouveia

-Attorney D. Robin Gouveia has been with d’Oliveira & Associates since June of 2011, however, she has been practicing personal injury law for OVER 17 YEARS beginning in December of 1998.
+Attorney D. Robin Gouveia has been practicing law for OVER 20 YEARS.
 Since joining the firm, Attorney Gouveia has been exclusively practicing personal injury and disability law.
-Attorney Gouveia works with clients from the East Providence, Middletown, Pawtucket, Fall River and New Bedford areas.
-Attorney Gouveia has an AVVO Rating of 9.2.
+Attorney Gouveia works with clients in the East Providence, Middletown, Pawtucket, Fall River, New Bedford and Wareham offices.

 I went to law school while working full time for an insurance company handling claims.
 Once I obtained my license to practice, I began my career at a personal injury firm.
 I have handled personal injury claims solely for plaintiffs for more than 15 years.

 My experience in the insurance company claims department provided me with the tools to become a successful negotiator.
 I learned the details of what claims adjusters need to fully evaluate a claim; what information is needed to increase and maximize settlement offers; and what evidence is needed to advocate and negotiate the best settlement for my clients.
 In addition, I gained tremendous experience in assessing, reviewing and analyzing medical records for use in effective advocacy.

 What is a Typical Day on the Job Like?